Sekka Ni 2

 Apartment Sekka Ni 2 is equipped with a modern kitchen and a cosy wood-panelled bathroom fitted with a shower and bathtub – great for finishing the day with a romantic candle-lit foam bath.

-Although technically a studio apartment, its split king-size bed is situated near the hallway which gives it additional privacy.
+Although technically a studio apartment, its queen-size bed is situated near the hallway which gives it additional privacy.

 Located on a quiet road in Hirafu’s middle village, the apartment is a mere stone’s throw from some of the area’s best restaurants and bars.
 From casual eateries to Michelin-star dining, and from quirky bars to late-night DJ sets, you’re never far away from the village’s famed après-ski activities.